michael2012z/BitBible/markdown/KJV/files/Isa.md

 19. Behold, I will do a new thing; now it shall spring forth; shall ye not know it?
 I will even make a way in the wilderness, and rivers in the desert.

-20. The beast of the field shall honour me, the dragons and the owls: because I give waters in the wilderness, and rivers in the desert, to give drink to my people, my chosen.owls: or, ostriches: Heb. daughters of the owl
+20. The beast of the field shall honour me, the dragons and the owls: because I give waters in the wilderness, and rivers in the desert, to give drink to my people, my chosen.

 21. This people have I formed for myself; they shall shew forth my praise.

 22. But thou hast not called upon me, O Jacob; but thou hast been weary of me, O Israel.

 23. Thou hast not brought me the small cattle of thy burnt offerings; neither hast thou honoured me with thy sacrifices.
-I have not caused thee to serve with an offering, nor wearied thee with incense.small…: Heb. lambs, or, kids
+I have not caused thee to serve with an offering, nor wearied thee with incense.

-24. Thou hast bought me no sweet cane with money, neither hast thou filled me with the fat of thy sacrifices: but thou hast made me to serve with thy sins, thou hast wearied me with thine iniquities.filled…: Heb. made me drunk, or, abundantly moistened
+24. Thou hast bought me no sweet cane with money, neither hast thou filled me with the fat of thy sacrifices: but thou hast made me to serve with thy sins, thou hast wearied me with thine iniquities.

 25. I, even I, am he that blotteth out thy transgressions for mine own sake, and will not remember thy sins.

 26. Put me in remembrance: let us plead together: declare thou, that thou mayest be justified.

-27. Thy first father hath sinned, and thy teachers have transgressed against me.teachers: Heb. interpreters
+27. Thy first father hath sinned, and thy teachers have transgressed against me.

-28. Therefore I have profaned the princes of the sanctuary, and have given Jacob to the curse, and Israel to reproaches.princes…: or, holy princes
+28. Therefore I have profaned the princes of the sanctuary, and have given Jacob to the curse, and Israel to reproaches.

 ## Isaiah 44